bmqn/cFMC/README.md

 ### Windows

-...
-Don't be silly, use WSL !
-There is `run.bat` which will work if executed from the VS Developer Command Prompt.
+Execute the included batch script `run.bat` to compile and run the program.
+This will generate the binary `cfmc.exe` in the directory `build/` and execute it.
+It will work if executed from the VS Developer Command Prompt.
+Alternatively, just use WSL !